freerailway/igmn/README.md

         ./dicts/entdis.txt     ...
 Rules for Entity Distinction type ./dicts/caulsality.txt ...
 Rules for Caulsality type
         ./dicts/structure.txt  ...
 Rules for Structure type
+2. Rule Formation<br>
-2. Rule Formation: all the rules have the same formation
+All the rules have the same formation:

         Subtree|TypicalWords|Output
     Subtree: the tree structure and dependency tags to match the full dependency tree of a sentence